make-github-pseudonymous-again/js-algorithms/README.md

   - [aureooms/js-uint32](https://github.com/aureooms/js-uint32) : 32-bit unsigned integer arithmetic code bricks for JavaScript
   - [aureooms/js-uint64](https://github.com/aureooms/js-uint64) : 64-bit unsigned integer arithmetic code bricks for JavaScript

 Those packages aim to provide *code bricks* that are as generic as possible.
 Some examples are a Gauss-Jordan method that can work with any number model, a Karatsuba algorithm that can handle any block size, a Graham Scan algorithm that works with clockwise or counter clockwise ordering, and a Monotone Chain algorithm that can be used as a triangulation algorithm without any change.

+## Reference

+A list of links and projects focusing on algorithm implementation.

-Other projects implementing algorithms in JavaScript :
+### Projects implementing algorithms in JavaScript

   - https://github.com/felipernb/algorithms.js
   - https://github.com/mgechev/javascript-algorithms
   - https://github.com/nzakas/computer-science-in-javascript
   - http://www.nayuki.io

-Other projects implementing algorithms in other languages :
+### Projects implementing algorithms in other languages

   - https://github.com/xtaci/algorithms (C++)
   - https://github.com/nryoung/algorithms (Python)